cric96/scala-machine-learning-libraries/README.md

 - decent performance (comparable with sklearn);
 - a good api;
 **cons**
-- hasn't a big activity on GitHub
+- hasn't a big activity on GitHub;
-- doesn't support a lot of algorithm type
+- doesn't support a lot of algorithm type;
-- hasn't a lof of algorithms
+- hasn't a plot support;
-- doesn't support deep learning
+- doesn't support deep learning.